A clear plastic water bottle on a wooden surface with sunlight shadows, showing bottled water's portability.

-Bottled water is drinking water that is stored in PET (Polyethylene Terephthalate) bottles.
-It is available in various sizes, and it can be either carbonated or not.
+Bottled water is drinking water stored in PET (Polyethylene Terephthalate) bottles.
+It is available in various sizes and can be either carbonated or not.
 Some common water bottles are Artesian Water, fluorinated, mineral Water, groundwater, purified Water, sparkled water, sterile water, well water, and spring water.

 Over the years, the sales of bottled water dramatically increased.
-In 2008, the water bottles sales in the United States hit around 30 billion bottles, according to Beverage Marketing Corporation.
+In 2008, water bottle sales in the United States hit around 30 billion bottles, according to Beverage Marketing Corporation.

 History of Bottled Water